iotaledger/documentation/channels/0.1/introduction/core-concepts.md

 When you create a new instance of the `Author` object, you have the option to decide the height of your author's Merkle tree.

-### Controlling subscribers' access to private messages
+### How authors can control subscribers' read access to private messages

 Authors can choose to send plain text and/or encrypted payloads in both `SignedPacket` and `TaggedPacket` messages.